platformsh/platformsh-docs/reference/toolstacks/ruby/README.md

 # Ruby

-Platform.sh supports deploying any Ruby application, your application can use any Ruby application server such as Unicorn or Puma and deploying a Rails or a Sinatra app is very straight forward.
+Platform.sh supports deploying any Ruby application.
+Your application can use any Ruby application server such as Unicorn or Puma and deploying a Rails or a Sinatra app is very straight forward.